DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

 .. image:: b2g-right.jpg
   :align: right
-  :alt: [picture of right side showing power switch and volume controls]
+  :alt: [a picture of the right side]

 The volume controls are the two, small, round buttons near the front of the right side.
 The one toward the front is the Volume Down key, and the